echanj/Bread_and_Butter_Trader/README.md

 ---

-# 📈 Bread and Butter Trader
+# 📈 A Bread and Butter Style Pairs Trading System

 ---